-We are working with several publishers again this year including Totally Bound, Riverdale Avenue Books, The Wild Rose Press to provide you with an opportunity to have your BDSM book published as the winner of this BDSM book contest receive an actual Book Contract from one of our participating publishers.
+We are working with several publishers again this year including Totally Bound, Riverdale Avenue Books and The Wild Rose Press to provide you with an opportunity to have your BDSM book published as the winner of this BDSM book contest receive an actual Book Contract from one of our participating publishers.
 This is a great opportunity for new authors to obtain their first book contract and established authors to try a new line or enhance the one they already have.

 Our BDSM Book Contest is open to both published and unpublished authors in any genre including LGBT, romance, horror, steampunk, mainstream, paranormal, etc.

 Our BDSM Book Contest categories are as follows: